Copper-clad aluminium wire

-Copper-clad aluminium wire (CCAW or CCA) is a dual metal electrical conductor composed of an inner aluminium core and outer copper cladding.
+Copper-clad aluminium wire (CCAW or CCA) is a dual-metal electrical conductor composed of an inner aluminium core and outer copper cladding.

+Production

+A copper strip is formed into the shape of a cylinder, while it is being wrapped around an aluminium core and the edges of the copper strip are welded together.
+The assembly is then pulled through a die, where the cladded wire is squeezed and stretched while also improving the bonding between the copper and the aluminium core.

 Uses

+CCA has gained significant traction in residential and commercial building markets due to its lower cost and inherent theft deterrence compared to traditional copper building wire.
+In addition, the lighter weight allows for faster installations and reduced construction cycle times.

-The primary applications of this conductor revolve around weight reduction requirements.
-These applications include high-quality coils, such as the voice coils in headphones or portable loudspeakers; high frequency coaxial applications, such as RF antennas and cable television distribution cables; and power cables.
+Previously, the primary applications of this conductor revolve around weight reduction requirements.
+These applications include high-quality coils, such as the voice coils in headphones or portable loudspeakers; high frequency coaxial applications, such as RF antennas and cable television distribution cables.

-CCA was also used in electrical wiring for buildings.
-The copper/aluminium construction was adopted to avoid some of the problems with aluminium wire, yet retain most of the cost advantage.